IGME-202-2231/project-2-TB516/README.md

 #### Steering Behaviors

    - _List all behaviors used by this state_
+      - Flock, Wander, Stay in bounds
    - Obstacles - Flack puffs
-   - Seperation - Seperates from enemy planes while flocking
+   - Seperation - Seperates from allied bombers to avoid overlap

 #### State Transistions